|

 - only versions validated by our quality department are published on the Docker repository after specific tests.
 There are no pre-release versions or similar.

-Environment variables: When the container is created, if there are no databases, you can define environment variables, for example, via the syntax:
+Environment variables: When the container is created, if the databases do not exist, it is possible to define environment variables, for example, via the syntax:

 - the default HFSQL user and password (don't forget to change them).

-Note: make sure that the databases created are in the desired volume and not in the container so that they are not lost if the container stops or restarts.
-Docker container setups are "dropped": so don't try to find the setup in the WINDEV directory.
+Note: remember to check that the databases you've created are actually in the intended volume and not in the container, so as not to lose them in the event of container shutdown or restart.
+A Docker container is installed via a "repository": so don't Seek in the WINDEV directory to find the installation..
 The HFSQL Docker container is available at this address: " https://hub.docker.com/r/windev/hfsql/".

 This page is also available for…